This article is a guest post by Sam Vander Wielen

 If I stop having fun or doing anything for the pure purpose of cultivating joy, I have trouble coming up with new ideas.
 When I feel myself lacking creativity, I schedule in some play time.

-Step out of your head and away from your desk to boost creativity, create new experiences, and have joyful experiences.
+Step out of your head and away from your desk to boost creativity, create new experiences, and bring more joy into your life.

 3. Social Connections